Welcome to the Testimony Toolkit - Tribal Leaders - Have You Considered Providing Testimony?

 There are additional details within this toolkit to help you define your testimony style.

-1) All testimony requests should be submitted through the online submission portal which will be provided once your registration for the consultation is complete.
-If you only wish to provide written testimony please contact firstname.lastname@example.org.
+1) All oral testimony requests should be submitted through the online submission portal which will be provided during your registration for the consultation.

 2) If you need help structuring your testimony you can use the suggested Testimony Templates or Outline resources found on the Resources page.
 We also have additional tools available to help you prepare.

-5) If you plan to provide your testimony live during the consultation we’ve provided some tips on how to present virtually here.*
+4) If you plan to provide your testimony live during the consultation we’ve provided some tips that may assist with your presentation.Presenting Virtually.*